 But fear not, spring chickens, the affordable (and delicious) tasting menus of your wildest Valentine's evening dreams are also attainable in the city that never sleeps.
-That is, if you know where to look.
-Ahead, our favorite under-$50 tasting menus in NYC, from East Village to Williamsburg, will leave you satiated and just a little richer.
+That is if you know where to look.
+Ahead, our favorite under-$50 tasting menus in NYC, from East Village to Brooklyn, will leave you satiated and just a little richer.
 Trust us, these under-the-radar chef tastings are worth the trek.

 The Saint Austere

 The Setting: Golden-era hip-hop and a four-course chef's tasting await in the dimly lit dining room of Brooklyn's The Saint Austere.
 This family restaurant is known for its unpretentious Italian fare filled with the freshest ingredients.
 The European-focused wine list highlights family-owned estates, so you'll want to save a little extra for libations.

 The Deal: $39 Trust Me Menu, nine courses

 The Setting: Finally, Los Angeles's most coveted sushi made its way eastward to New York City, and the prices are more than reasonable.
 The one caveat is Sugarfish doesn't take reservations, and the wait can be long, so head over early with a solid plan for pre-dinner cocktails to kill time.
 A mouthwatering nine-course omakase awaits on the other side for a mere $39 a person.
 Your patience will pay off.